ahcho/weatherApp/README.md

 ## About
 My first weather is for young smartphone users.
-It shows the current weather of the user's location with animated Sun, clouds, rain or snow that the user can interact with.
+It shows the current weather of the user's location with animated Sun, clouds, rain, thunder or snow that the user can interact with.
 This will help middle schoolers or even younger users to build a habit of checking daily weather and plan for their day.

 ## Instruction
 Once the user allows the application to use their location, it will show time, weather of the user's current location.
 In the bottom half of the application shows a weather animation.
+When a weather icon on top right is selected, it will show related weather animation.

 ## Technologies
 Javascript, CSS, OpenWeatherMap API